Interchange serves Solihull, Birmingham Airport and the NEC.

 It is boosting the region’s fast growing economy.
 Deutsche Bank, Jacobs Engineering and the retail banking arm of HSBC have relocated to the city with PwC significantly expanding its presence.
 Inward investment has created more jobs in the West Midlands than any other region outside London.
 The West Midlands Combined Authority HS2 Growth Strategy has the potential to add £14 billion to the regional economy and support 100,000 jobs.
 HS2 is working with Birmingham City Council, Solihull Council, West Midlands Combined Authority and regional stakeholders to ensure that the region achieves the full potential of HS2.

-448 West Midlands businesses have already work on HS2
+448 West Midlands businesses have already worked on HS2

 Across the country nearly 2,000 business have also worked on HS2.
 Over half of these are small and medium sized businesses and that number will grow as the pace of construction increases.